dokku/dokku/docs/deployment/ssl-configuration.md

 ## Per-application certificate management

 Dokku provides built-in support for managing SSL certificates on a per-application basis.
 SSL is managed via nginx outside of application containers, and as such can be updated on-the-fly without rebuilding containers.
+At this time, applications only support a single SSL certificate at a time.
+To support multiple domains for a single application, wildcard certificate usage is encouraged.

 ### Certificate setting